 Marley Beach Walk

-The highlights of this walk are the two stunning secluded beaches and Deer Pool, a small waterfall or cascade that is 1.8km from the start of the Marley track.
+The two stunning secluded beaches and Deer Pool, a small waterfall or cascade that is 1.8km from the start of the Marley track, are the highlights of this walk.

-• Marley Track – from Marley car park via Deer Pool and joins Little Marley Trail ends near Marley Beach.
-This is the official option.
-It’s an 8km return walk and will take between 1.5-2.5 hours, depending on your pace.
+- Marley Track is the official option.
+It starts from Marley car park, goes via Deer Pool, and joins Little Marley Trail.
+It ends near Marley Beach.
+This is an 8km return walk and will take between 1.5-2.5 hours, depending on your pace.

-• Little Marley (fire) Trail – The most southern route is the closest to Little Marley Beach (12.6km return).
+- Little Marley (fire) Trail, is the closest to Little Marley Beach (12.6km return).
 It eventually joins the coast walk here.
 You can head north to Marley Beach.

-There are a couple of ways to do this walk, including a loop walk via Deer Pool that has you going one way on the track and back out on a fire trail, just over 14km and the Marley Track Loop that comes in at 11.4km.
-The fire trail walk is a little dull, but it’s an easier walk.
+There are a couple of ways to do this walk.
+One option is a loop walk via Deer Pool that has you going one way on the track and back out on a fire trail, just over 14km.
+The other option is the Marley Track Loop that comes in at 11.4km.
+The fire trail walk is a little dull, but it’s an easier walk

-Marley Beach is the northern one; it’s a large sandy beach with some dunes that can be fun to explore.
+The northern beach, Marley Beach, is a large sandy beach with some dunes that can be fun to explore.
 The ocean can get rough, and there are often strong currents, so I would not recommend swimming here.

 Little Marley is our preference because you can usually find some shade to hide under.
 Along with that, the ocean is much calmer, and there are also some rock pools to explore.
 If you find Marley is too busy for you, head south to this little beauty.